BartMassey/microbit-spectrum/README.md

 # microbit-spectrum: Show micro:bit v2 microphone spectrum
 Bart Massey 2022

-This little Rust app for the BBC micro:bit v2 uses its microphone to listen and displays peak power (left column of display) and spectral power (columns 1-4).
-The spectral bins correspond roughly to 300, 500, 700 and 900 Hz.
+This Rust app for the BBC micro:bit v2 uses its microphone to listen and displays spectral power.
+The spectral bars correspond roughly to 280, 460, 650, 830 and 1020 Hz.